-- Designing self-service

-- Using self-service

-- Self-service offerings
+- Designing self-service section in IBM Cloud Orchestrator User's Guide - Using self-service section in IBM Cloud Orchestrator User's Guide - Self-service offerings section in IBM Cloud Orchestrator User's Guide

 Virtual images

 Virtual images provide the operating system and product binary files that are required to create a virtual system instance.
 Images can be extended to customize the virtual images and the operating systems by adding script packages that provide extra functions during provisioning time and software bundles that enhance the content of the image.